etherlinkcom/docs/docs/building-on-etherlink/bridging-wrapped-assets.md

 1. To execute the transfer transaction, click **Transfer**.

 The transaction can take up to 5 minutes depending on the networks.

+## How bridging wrapped assets works

+The Etherlink wrapped asset bridge uses a [wrapped asset bridge](https://github.com/LayerZero-Labs/wrapped-asset-bridge) created by [LayerZero](https://layerzero.network/).
+It works by maintaining pools on each side of the bridge.

+When you bridge tokens, it locks the tokens on the source network, sends a message over LayerZero's software to the target network, and unlocks wrapped tokens on the target network.

+For more information, see the repository for the bridge: https://github.com/LayerZero-Labs/wrapped-asset-bridge.